jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

-- Checking `!blockCollidedDownward()` fixes collision bug when rotating right before freezing.
-But tetronios should be able to rotate there.
-Must fix.
+- blocks should speed up.
-- start pause reset buttons
+- start pause reset buttons, not only keyboard keys.
-- score counter
 - save score to file
 - check that all loops work for arbitrary game board sizes.
 But not important.
 - Side movment: Minor issue, holding down the keys has a lag to it, the browser has a delay before it triggers repeat on a held down key. a toggle would feel nicer.